This post may contain affiliate links. For more information, read my disclosure policy.

 That’s it!
 Sometimes I add a pinch of salt as well, especially since I use unsalted butter.

 It’s like making a custard, but instead you’re making curd.
-I like to think of lemon curd as a cross between jam and lemon custard.
+I like to think of this as a cross between jam and lemon custard.
 It’s got a consistency that’s between the two and a flavor that’s unparalleled.

 At this point, the curd is a bit thin but don’t worry: it will thicken as it cools.

-There are so many ways to use lemon curd!
+There are so many ways to use this recipe!
 Besides putting it on toast or eating it with a spoon, you can use it anywhere you’d use jam or pudding.
-Here are some of my favorite recipes that use lemon curd:
+Here are some of my favorite recipes to use this in:

 - Lemon Tarts